How & Where to Vote

 Kansas Republicans will hold closed Congressional District Caucuses from March 24th to April 11th.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-You can vote in person at your county election’s office office from Oct.
-19th to Nov.
-7th at noon before the election, using an advance ballot.
+You can vote in person at your county election’s office office from (2020 TBD) at noon before the election, using an advance ballot.
 No excuse required.

-To cast an advance ballot by mail, first you’ll need to apply for an advance ballot (click here) no later than Nov.
-4th.
-Then, when you complete your ballot, it must be postmarked by the day before the election.
+To cast an advance ballot by mail, first you’ll need to apply for an advance ballot (click here) no later than (2020 TBD).
+Then, when you complete your ballot, it must be received by election day.